NetCodersX/EasyInject.Godot/README_en.md

         }
     }

-### GameObjectBean Game Object Registration
+### GameObjectNode Game Object Registration

-The `GameObjectBean` attribute is used to register existing nodes in the scene as Beans.
+The `GameObjectNode` attribute is used to register existing nodes in the scene as Nodes.

-    // Register the node as a Bean
+    // Register the node as a Node
-    [GameObjectBean]
+    [GameObjectNode]
     public class Player : CharacterBody3D
     {
         [Autowired]
         private GameManager gameManager;

         public override void _Ready()
         {
             // gameManager is injected and can be used directly